 This scenario should not be considered AE; UNCLOS (article 98), as well as the SOLAS (chapter V, regulation 33) and Salvage (article 10) Conventions, would not apply.
-Additionally, if the incident is not considered a rescue operation, then the SAR Convention also would not apply.
-The issue is whether a vessel under attack should be considered to be "in distress" (from a SAR perspective), with any response to be coordinated under the requirements of the SAR Convention.
-Interestingly and appropriately, there is no formal definition of distress in the SAR Convention or any other international convention.
-This gives a person in extremis wide latitude in determining whether to declare distress and seek assistance.
-However, a vessel under attack should not be considered in distress, with any response to be coordinated under the SAR Convention; it would be more appropriate to consider this type of incident a law-enforcement or military operation.
-The same set of th
+Additionally, if the incident is not considered a rescue operation, then the SAR Convention also would not apply.107 The issue is whether a vessel under attack should be considered to be "in distress" (from a SAR perspective), with any response to be coordinated under the requirements of the SAR Convention.
+Interestingly and appropriately, there is no formal definition of distress in the SAR Convention or any other international convention.108 This gives a person in extremis wide latitude in determining whether to declare distress, with any response to be coordinated under the SAR Convention; it would be more appropriate to consider this type of incident a law-enforcement or military operation.109